ioob-ioob/referral-meme-coin-template/README.md

 1. `setReferral(address referrer)`: Sets the referrer for the calling account.
 2. `setDevFee(uint256 newFee)`: Sets the new devFee up to 5% and not less than refFee
 3. `setRefFee(uint256 newFee)`: Sets the new refFee up to 5% and not greater than devFee
+4. `setDexLink(string memory newDexLink)`: Sets the new Dex Link to your token, to show that on User panel.

 ## Fees